zilliztech/milvus-backup/README.md

 Milvus-backup establish CLI based on cobra.
 Use the following command to see the usage.

 ```
-milvus-backup is a backup tool for milvus.
+milvus-backup is a backup&restore tool for milvus.

 Usage:
   milvus-backup [flags]
   milvus-backup [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell
+  check       check if the connects is right.
   create      create subcommand create a backup.
   delete      delete subcommand delete backup by name.
   get         get subcommand get backup by name.